-The first segment deals with the history of anatomy, the conservation and the creation of plastination processes.
-One will come to know what role in particular Leonardo da Vinci used to play and how useful this was for the medical progress in general.
+The first section of the museum centres around the history of anatomy, the conservation and the creation of plastination processes.
+You come to know what particular role Leonardo da Vinci used to play and how useful it was for the medical progress in general.
 In the second part, you can find a learning hub that consists of many stations.
 Find out about particular body systems, their position and anatomic preparation.

-The third section, located in the gallery area, offers a partial glance at the exhibition “Körperwelten” focusing on animals.
+The third section, located in the gallery area, offers a partial glance at the Body Worlds exhibition focusing on animals.
 Two plastinated giraffes are exhibited as well as body slices of lions, ostriches and crocodiles.
 No animal was killed for the exhibition, though.
-Most of them are donations of animal parks and zoos.
+Most of them are anonymous donations of animal parks and zoos.
 In the showroom, the fourth exhibition hall, plastinated whole body samples of humans and animals are shown as well as numerous other singular substances, including a blue shark.

 The Plastinarium in Guben, Germany, was opened in 2006 by Gunther von Hagen, a doctor and inventor of plastination.
 The exhibition is the result of 39 years of work done by Gunther von Hagen, covering fields of chemistry of plastics, medical sciences, preservation techniques and anatomy.
 The invention of plastination has revolutionised the scientific field of anatomy and, above all, has changed our perspective on the human body.
 Using the latest technology, large plastinated anatomic objects and substances are produced in Guben for the purpose of supplying study materials for students of medical sciences.